I.

 As AI technologies become more powerful, human-to-human confirmation and verification become more important, not less.
 AI-generated content is rapidly becoming the most abundant commodity in human history.
 Human confirmation is becoming scarcer, harder to obtain, and therefore more valuable with every passing year.
 The one thing that cannot be generated by any model is the genuine endorsement of another human being who was present, who witnessed something real, and who is willing to put their name to it.

 This is why ACOPA collects more verifiable information about verifiers than about achievers.
-Verifiers provide their full name, a contactable email or phone number, their signature, a system-generated timestamp, and their role or title — and for professional verifiers, their institution as well.
+Verifiers provide their full name, an email address, their signature, a system-generated timestamp, and their role or title — and their institution as well.
 No anonymous endorsements.
 No algorithmic badges.
 No institutional rubber stamps.
 Every verification on ACOPA is traceable to a specific person who chose to stand behind a specific claim.
 That traceability is not incidental — it is structural.

 Unlike text-heavy LinkedIn, ACOPA supports a rich variety of documentation formats — because a life fully lived cannot always be captured in words alone: